 Alternative To This question: Why Did You Choose MBA As Your Post Graduate?
 Or Why Do You Want To Pursue A Degree In Business?

-How To Go About The Question: This is a staple question during the interview process of MBA selection and has been asked for years, and as it is going, will be asked for many years yet to come.
+How To Go About The Question: This is a staple MBA interview question during selection and has been asked for years, and as it is going, will be asked for many years yet to come.
 There is no one best way that you can answer to this question, but it is and will always be advised not to say that you are here just for the monetary benefit from pursuing an MBA degree.
+So be sure to prepare for this one as it is unquestionably going to be a part of 10 Commonly Asked MBA Interview Questions With Answers And Tips.

 You can talk about how the MBA degree can help you use the skills in managing the human resource, money, the ability of selling.
 The qualification will help you in managing the responsibilities better and applying the technical quotient that you would acquire through this course.